awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-console.md

 + Configure API methods to require an API key\.
 + Create or import an API key for the API in a region\.

 Before setting up API keys, you must have created an API and deployed it to a stage\.
+After you create an API key value, it cannot be changed\.

 For instructions on how to create and deploy an API by using the API Gateway console, see [Creating a REST API in Amazon API Gateway](how-to-create-api.md) and [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md), respectively\.

+**Note**
+For best practices to consider, see [Best practices for API keys and usage plans](api-gateway-api-usage-plans.md#apigateway-usage-plans-best-practices)\.

 **Topics**
 + [Require API key on a method](#api-gateway-usage-plan-configure-apikey-on-method)